-The collateral framework assessments, combined with the current RRL on Hypo ('a-') and the counterparties' replacement triggers, support a maximum potential rating of 'AAA' under our counterparty risk assessment.
-However, if we were to lower our long-term ICR on Hypo by one notch, we would also lower our ratings on the covered bond, all else equal.
-As a result, the covered bonds do not benefit from unused notches of ratings uplift.
+The collateral framework assessments, combined with a diversified counterparty risk exposure, the current RRL on Hypo ('a-'), and the counterparties' replacement triggers, support a maximum potential rating of 'AAA' under our counterparty risk assessment.
+The application of our counterparty risk criteria does not reduce the unused notch of collateral uplift in the program.